RTC-research-group/ED-Scorbot/README.md

 This repo is devoted to that robotics environment.
 The ED-Scorbot is an event-driven controlled robotic arm.
 The robot has been adapted for being controlled through spike-based controllers.
 More info can be obtained at http://www.rtc.us.es/ed-scorbot

 For this project, a simulation scenario is being developed for ROS.
 In Simulator folder you can find two different implementations: one compatible to RDS (Robotic Development Studio, available throgh this link: http://www.rosject.io/l/11c04055/ ), and another that can be executed in your own Linux computer.

+Furthermore, a MATLAB/Simulink simulation scenario is provided at Simulator-Simulink folder.

 # 2. Software interfaces for the ED-Scorbot